Strandzhanka

 Bapche's Breakfasts & Popara Mornings

-A true Strandzhanka from the Black Sea coast is nothing like the ubiquitous, oven-baked Princesa.
-It is rustic, utilitarian street food: ground meat pounded with summer savory, spread thin onto crusty bread, and thrown meat-side down onto a ripping hot grill.
-The secret is kneading bubbly carbonated water directly into the meat, transforming it into a sticky paste that clings fiercely to the bread and stays perfectly juicy while it chars in the cast iron.
+If your family hails from the Black Sea coast, calling this open-faced sandwich a generic Princesa is practically fighting words.
+A true Strandzhanka is rustic street food: ground meat pounded with summer savory, spread thin onto crusty bread, and thrown meat-side down onto a ripping hot grill.
+The secret to keeping it all together is kneading carbonated water into the meat paste—a trick that tenderizes the proteins and guarantees a smoky, crispy char that tastes exactly like a morning in Burgas.

 Before you start